The 2026 Guide to Living in Greece for Expats

 Pacific Prime offers excellent private health insurance plans in Greece and a variety of global plans.
 You’ll want to check out these options before you move overseas.

 Education in Greece is strong, as they highly value learning in their culture.
-Many Greek universities teach many classes in English for a variety of degree programs.
+Many Greek universities teach classes in English for a variety of degree programs.
 Many public universities don’t charge tuition, although some master’s programs do.

 Famous subjects to study in Greece: